 37. Authorship is limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported work.
 All those who have made significant contributions are listed as co-authors in the order of their contribution to the article.
 If others have participated in certain substantive aspects of the project, they are acknowledged or listed as contributors.

 38. Plagiarism in any form constitutes unethical publishing behaviour and is unacceptable.
 The authors guarantee that the works they have submitted are original, that the paper has not been previously published and cannot be construed as plagiarising any other published work, including their own previously published work.
-It is also not allowed to publish a manuscript or parts thereof on publicly accessible platforms if no permission has been given in advance by the editor-in-chief.
+It is allowed to publish a manuscript or parts thereof on publicly accessible platforms, but as long as the original authors and source are cited.
 If the authors have used work and/or words by others, appropriate citations are required to indicate that data is true and not manipulated.
-This is further enforced by the CEPAR Online Open Form or the Copyright Assignment form that needs to be submitted by the (co)authors(s) together with the article to warrant that the article is their own original work, has not been published before in any language, and is not being considered for publication elsewhere in its final version either in printed or electronic form.

 39. The authors must indicate explicitly all sources that have supported the research and declare any conflict(s) of interest.
 The authors must disclose any substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 By submitting a manuscript, the author(s) guarantee that the manuscript is their own original work and that the sources of any ideas and/or words that are not their own have been properly attributed through the respective citations.
 The authors are responsible for obtaining written permission to include any images or artwork for which they do not hold the copyright, or to accept any such images or artwork for inclusion in their articles.